DEKAAS/MODAN/README.md

-# Modan Website
+# Modan Linktree

-A personal website for the music artist Modan, featuring a modern, minimalist design with glassmorphism effects and interactive elements.
+A personal linktree for the music artist Modan, featuring a modern, minimalist design with glassmorphism effects and interactive elements.

 ## Features